-The Year 7 course assumes students have had little experience in Drama during their primary education.
+The Year 7 course assumes students have only had some experience of Drama during their primary education.
 It aims to introduce important basic skills used in movement and verbal communication, encourage creativity through drama and develop appreciation of live performance.
-Students will undertake some tasks individually and some in a variety of groups which will require co-operative group skills.
+Students will undertake some tasks individually and some in a variety of groups.
 There will be opportunities to increase confidence and self-esteem as students experience success and enjoyment in completing and reflecting on their work.
+There is a strong focus throughout this course on developing the skills to work collaboratively with a range of peers.